gabssnake/observablehq-docs/docs/learn/overview.md

 Automated version history in Observable means that everyone working in the notebook can safely make edits and investigate changes.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/history@1.mp4" alt="Screen capture of an Observable notebook.
-The user selects the clock icon to open the History pane, selects an older veresion of the notebook, then chooses to Restore the notebook back to that version." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+The user selects the clock icon to open the History pane, selects an older veresion of the notebook, then chooses to Restore the notebook back to that version." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 ## JavaScript for data analysis